Wednesday, September 9, 2009

 Saturday didn't start out as a great day.
 A storm moved through on Friday, which may have contributed to the way I was feeling.
 I really needed to spend some time on the floor, though, as September is fast slipping away, and it looks like I'll be traveling for a week or so this month, further limiting my time.

 Finally by about 11 a.m. on Saturday, I was able to get started on the floor in Lourdes' office.
-She's been patiently waiting but dropping many hints and words of encouragement.
-I have really been wanting to do her office, but the hallway took longer than anticipated.
+She's been patiently waiting but dropping many hints.
+I have really been wanting to get this done, but the hallway took longer than anticipated.
 Actually, I still have 2 pieces of trim to do at the top of the stairs, but I'm not sure I'm going to use the FasTrim pieces I bought.
 I want to think about this a little more.

 I had watched a few laminate flooring installation videos on YouTube the week before, and realized that using a "pull bar" in certain places might be helpful.
 I had been using a crow bar and some scrap pieces, but the videos made it look so easy with the pull bar.
 A friend had offered to lend me his, so I took him up on the offer.
 I chipped the first piece I went to install around the doorway with the pull bar, though.
 Ah, lesson learned: Use scrap pieces on the edge (if the scrap chips, it doesn't matter).

 Once I got through the doorway and into the main part of the room, it was smooth sailing.
-In a matter of a few hours, we were over half-way done.
+In a matter of a few hours, I was over half-way done.
 It was decision time.
-Do we forge ahead into the evening and try to finish tonight?
-Or, do we call it good here and finish tomorrow?
-I was feeling pretty good, and it was going very well, so we decided to press on!
+Do I forge ahead into the evening and try to finish tonight?
+Or, do I call it good here and finish tomorrow?
+I was feeling pretty good, and it was going very well, so I decided to press on!

 It took just a couple of more hours to complete the room, including a brief break for some Canadian bacon, scrambled eggs and toast for dinner.
 I was amazed, and quite pleased actually, at how square it turned out.
 I try to measure and cut carefully, but it seems impossible to end a job perfectly square.
 Well, this one turned out as close to perfect as any for me.
 It's even all along the walls.
 I won't even have to put quarter round along the baseboard, although I probably will just to add a traditional finish.